gamblevore/PicoMsg/README.md

 # PicoMsg
 **Miniature Message Passing IPC System (Single Header C++ File)**

+### Licence:
+https://creativecommons.org/licenses/by/4.0/ I chose this licence, because I need to be attributed.

+### About
 I created PicoMsg, because I couldn't find anything that fit my needs for a single-header, simple and fast message-passing library.

 PicoMsg is thread-safe as long as you use the single-producer, single-consumer approach.
 That is, you can make two threads, and one thread can freely talk to the other using PicoMsg, as long as each thread only talks to it's own `PicoComms` object.